 Recessions are strongly associated with market drawdowns.
 Indeed, 8 of 10 bear markets have occurred during recessions.
-As I discussed in this month’s Economic Risk Factor Update, right now the conditions that historically have signaled a potential recession are not in place.
-There are, however, signs that the risk is growing, with consumer and business confidence weakening and a recent yield curve inversion.
-On an absolute basis, all the major signals are not yet in a high-risk zone.
-But trends are becoming more negative, and four of the signals are now at yellow.
-As such, I have kept economic factors at a yellow light for August.
+As we discussed in this month’s Economic Risk Factor Update, the National Bureau of Economic Research (NBER) declared that a recession started in February.
+On top of that, most of the major economic indicators we cover monthly remain at a red light, despite some better-than-expected results during the month.
+As such, we have kept the economic factors at a red light for August.

 Economic shock risk

 There are two major systemic factors—the price of oil and the price of money (better known as interest rates)—that drive the economy and the financial markets, and they have a proven ability to derail them.
 Both have been causal factors in previous bear markets and warrant close attention.

 The price of oil.
 Typically, oil prices cause disruption when they spike.
 This is a warning sign of both a recession and a bear market.
 In this case, however, the sudden drop is also a warning of significant disruption.

 The price of oil continued to decline notably on a year-over-year basis in July, falling by 29.1 percent compared with last July.
 This is largely in line with June’s 29.9 percent year-over-year decline.
 On a month-to-month basis, however, prices rose modestly, from $38.32 per barrel in June to $40.72 per barrel in July.
 This increase brought the average price of oil to its highest monthly level since February, indicating the sharp drop in prices in April was likely the low-water mark for oil prices in the short term.